Georeferencer Internals#

 Local, non-uniform warping; passes through all GCPs

-_georeference() runs after every change to give the user immediate feedback on how well each GCP fits the chosen transform.
-It does not warp the real image — it builds a 1×1 placeholder dataset purely to drive GDAL’s transformer.
+Residuals are recomputed after every change to give the user immediate feedback on how well each GCP fits the chosen transform.
+The math itself (georef_warp.compute_residuals) does not warp the real image — it builds a 1×1 placeholder dataset purely to drive GDAL’s transformer — but because it runs a full gdal.Warp per call it must not block the GUI.

 flowchart TD